 10 Tips For a More Sustainable Garden

 A more sustainable garden is a better garden and one that can benefit you in terms of your footprint on the earth and also the amount of money in your pocket.
+Sustainable gardening is growing food without the use of pesticides and fertilizers that include toxic chemicals which effect our soil and water.
+Sustainable gardening depends mostly on compost, diversity of plants and beneficial insects to supply the soil the much needed nutrients.
+These methods are more sustainable for health of humans, wildlife, soil and water supply.
 Here are ten tips for a better, greener garden that works in harmony with nature.

 According to Wikipedia,